Kor0j/Kor0j/README.md

 ### Hi there!
 I'm getting back into things!

-- 🔭 I’m currently working on making websites again.
+- 🔭 I’m currently working on Unity projects.
-- 🌱 I’m currently learning PHP all over again.
+- 🌱 I’m currently learning Blender.
+(Slowly.)
-- 👯 I’m looking to collaborate on a Metroid Fusion homage.
+- 👯 I’m looking to collaborate on a Metroid Fusion homage, eventually!
 - 🤔 I’m looking for help with Godot and Unity.
-- 💬 Ask me about that one project I did in college.
+- 💬 Ask me about that one project I did in college!
-- 📫 How to reach me: I'm @JenHusky on Telegram and JennaHusky#6617 on Discord!
+- 📫 How to reach me: I'm @JenHusky on Telegram and IndigoNocturna on Discord!
-- 😄 Pronouns: she/her or xe/xer!
+- 😄 Pronouns: she/her or it/its!
 - ⚡ Fun fact: I'm a Jill of many trades, and I'm a fast learner!
 I'm neurodivergent, and that's cool!

 <!--